sjdv1982/seamless/sphinx/source/cell.md

 Cells are *dependent* if (part of) the cell's value is computed from a dependency, i.e from a transformer or from another cell.
 Cells are *independent* if they have their own value, with no dependencies.

 Cells can be *mounted* to a file using `Cell.mount`.
 By default, mounts are both read (the cell changes its value when the file changes its value) and write (vice versa) .
-Only independent cells can have a read mount.
-Structured cells cannot be mounted.
+Only independent cells can have a read mount. *Structured cells cannot be mounted.*

 Cells can be *shared* over HTTP (via the Seamless REST API), using `Cell.share`.
 By default, shares are read-only (only HTTP GET requests are supported).
 Independent cells can also be shared as read/write (their value can be changed using HTTP PUT requests).
+If a cell is to be accessed as a URL from the browser, you are recommended to set `Cell.mimetype`.

 Newly created/connected/mounted/shared cells require a re-translation of the context to take effect.
 This is also the case for a change in celltype.